 Alex shrugged.
 “Not true anymore.”
 She was about to open the door, but she turned back to the others.
-“Ricart,” she called her assistant.
-“Off you go.
+“Ricart,” she called her assistant, “off you go.
 Fetch me a tea.
 I’ll meet you back at Professor Corbyn’s classroom.”
 She glanced at Thomas.
 “You should wait outside while I sort this one out.
-It’s dangerous in there and it shouldn’t take me long anyhow.”
+It’s dangerous in there, and, in any case, it shouldn’t take me long.”

-Ricart didn’t wait for her to repeat, and by the time she was mid-sentence, he was already about to leave.
+Ricart didn’t wait for her to repeat herself, and by the time she was mid-sentence, he was already leaving.

-As he spoke, Ricart, who was already rushing away, stumbled and muttered a curse under his breath.
+As he spoke, Ricart stumbled and muttered a curse under his breath.

 “You won’t,” Alex said, and she glared at Thomas.
 “There is no need for you to get back in and risk your life after who knows how you managed to escape.”

 Alex sighed.
-“Ok, we are wasting time arguing anyhow.
-You can come in, but stay out of my way and don’t even think unless I tell you so.”
+“Okay, we are wasting more time arguing.
+You can come in but stay out of my way, and don’t even think unless I tell you so.”

 Two hospital beds sat empty at the center of the room, enveloped in pieces of electronics attached to cables that sprouted from the roof above them.
 Some old-looking tables ran along the walls, covered in whirring and puffing lab instruments.
-Portraits of illustrious former members of the laboratory covered its walls.
-In one glance, Alex found a picture of herself hanging between the two doors leading to the dungeons — ‘Alexandra Emilia Dryden, Councilor’ was engraved at the bottom of the frame — they had received the memo.
-She would have a hard time at being just Alex anywhere she would go.
+Portraits of illustrious former members of the laboratory decorated its walls.
+In one glance, Alex found a picture of herself hanging between the two doors leading to the dungeons—“Alexandra Emilia Dryden, Councilor” was engraved at the bottom of the frame.
+They had received the memo.
+She would have a hard time being just Alex anywhere she would go.